-Figure A.1.1 Signalling example on Wr Reference Point for Authentication and Authorisation
+Figure A.1.1 Signalling example on Wa Reference Point for Authentication and Authorisation

-1. The WLAN initiates authentication procedure towards 3GPP network by sending Diameter_EAP_Request message to 3GPP AAA Server.
+- The WLAN initiates authentication procedure towards 3GPP network by sending Diameter_EAP_Request message to 3GPP AAA Server.
 This Diameter message carries encapsulated EAP Response/Identity message to 3GPP AAA Server.
-Message also carries a Session-ID used to identify the session within the WLAN.

-- 3GPP AAA Server performs the authentication procedure based on information retrieved from HSS/HLR.
+This message also carries a Session-ID used to identify the session within the WLAN and optionally a well-defined identification of the WLAN AN (e.g. transported in the NAS-Identifier parameter). - 3GPP AAA Server performs the authentication procedure based on information retrieved from HSS/HLR.
 3GPP AAA Server sends message Diameter_EAP_Answer to WLAN.
 This message carries encapsulated EAP Request message.
 The content of the EAP Request message is dependent on the EAP type being used.
 WLAN conveys the EAP Request message to the WLAN UE. - WLAN UE responds to WLAN by a EAP Response message.
 WLAN encapsulates it into Diameter_EAP_Request message and sends it to 3GPP AAA Server.
 The contents of the EAP Response message is dependent on the EAP type being used.